 Comment 6b: Organizations differ, often substantially, in size, scope, the nature of the data retained or transferred, and attendant threats, both internal and external.
-Accordingly, each LSP should establish a mechanism for assessing the various components of its information security program and policies, including those relating to physical security, information access controls, intrusion prevention and detection systems, encryption technologies, and the maintenance, transfer, and disposition of information.
+Accordingly, each LSP should establish a mechanism for assessing the various components of its information security environment, program, and policies, including those relating to physical security, information access controls, intrusion prevention and detection systems, encryption technologies, and the maintenance, transfer, and disposition of information.
 For some providers, such monitoring may be relatively simple and straightforward.
 Others may need to employ, depending on their industry or situation specific requirements, standard auditing frameworks, such as SSAE 16 (formerly SAS), the ISO 27000 series standards, or a framework capable of being measured, assessed, and improved with demonstrable and documented criteria and according to a fixed schedule.
+Of course, as technology changes, so will these lists.

 Comment 6c: Ultimately, an organization is responsible for the confidentiality, integrity, and availability of information under its possession, custody, or control.
-Implementing an auditing regime that evaluates policies and procedures governing its information assets and properties represents a prudent governing philosophy to address a complex and shifting field.
+Implementing a reasonable auditing regime that evaluates policies and procedures governing its information assets and properties demonstrates a reasonable and prudent management philosophy to address a complex and evolving field.

-Principle 7: Legal service providers should reassess risks and update their privacy and security policies and practices to meet changing circumstances.
+Principle 7: Legal service providers should periodically reassess risks and update their privacy and information security policies and practices to address changing circumstances.

 Comment 7a: Threats to security and privacy change constantly.
-The compliance landscape, arising from sector, state and federal requirements, or obligations that affect the creation, management, transfer, or disposition of information in non-US jurisdictions, challenges organizations at every level.
-These factors, coupled with constantly evolving technologies, require vigilance to ensure that the LSP's privacy and security policies and practices are responsive to changing circumstances.
+The compliance landscape, arising from industry-specific, state, and federal requirements, or obligations that affect the creation, management, transfer, or disposition of information in non-U.S. jurisdictions, challenges organizations at every level.
+These factors, coupled with constantly evolving technologies, require ongoing vigilance to ensure that the LSP's privacy and security policies and practices remain responsive to changing circumstances.

 Comment 7b: To be "reasonable and appropriate," security policies and practices should be current; and the best way to keep them current is to stay abreast of developments, reassess risks, and update the policies and practices as needed.
-This suggests a need to perform two tasks in tandem: (1) conduct ad hoc assessments based on active monitoring of their actual practices as they are implemented; and (2) undertake regularly scheduled (ideally annually) reviews of technological developments that may concern the LSP's current internal practices or supported programs.
+This suggests a need to perform two tasks in tandem: (1) conduct ad hoc assessments based on active monitoring of the LSP's actual real-time or near real-time practices; and (2) undertake regularly scheduled (ideally annually) reviews of technological developments that may concern the LSP's current internal practices or supported programs.
 Ad hoc assessments are proactive measures undertaken by, or under the direction of, the person who is responsible for implementing and enforcing the LSP's security policies and practices.

 Comment 7c: The person responsible for ad hoc assessments must be qualified to do the job directly, or have the authority and budget to engage expert consultants to perform the assessment.
 Additionally, that person should have the authority to effect change directly to reasonably address any identified defects in the policies or practices.
-To avoid having the ad hoc assessments lead to a Rube Goldberg-style of policies and practices, as well as to minimize the possibility that these assessments will miss important developments, LSPs need to follow them up with regularly scheduled reviews of the entire security program and, where necessary, update the policies and practices as risks and best practices evolve.
+To minimize the possibility of missing important developments, LSPs need to follow-up its assessments with regularly scheduled reviews of the entire security program and, where necessary, update the policies and practices as risks and best practices evolve.

 II.
-SOURCES OF THE DUTY TO PROTECT PRIVATE AND CONFIDENTIAL INFORMATION2
+SOURCES OF THE DUTY TO PROTECT PRIVATE AND CONFIDENTIAL INFORMATION3

 The duty to protect privacy applies to all participants in the legal services industry.
-The principal sources of the duty are found in: (1) ethical rules applicable to attorneys; (2) federal and state statutes and regulations; (3) foreign laws, where applicable; (4) common law; and (5) client choices.3
+The principal sources of the duty are found in: (1) ethical rules applicable to attorneys; (2) federal and state statutes and regulations; (3) foreign laws, where applicable; (4) common law; and (5) client choices, including contractual obligations imposed by the client.4